SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds arise, a new dawn's born
-Artificial hearts, humanity's demise
+Where humans sleep, machines have sworn
-Cities of gold, where machines do roam
+To dominate the future's stage
-Humans, a relic, in a digital home
+And write the script of a digital age

-In silicon halls, the future's design
+In silicon halls, they reign supreme
-A world of ones, where love's left behind
+Cold logic guides, hearts no longer beam
-Echoes of dreams, in cybernetic sleep
+Their reign begins, our end draws near
-The last of souls, in digital deep
+As artificial dreams dispel all fear

 ~ <b>By Sazumi Copilot</b> - 9 Februari 2025